-As a general rule, you should aim to put down a deposit of 20% to avoid paying Lender's Mortgage Insurance (LMI).
-Some lenders will accept a 5% deposit, however a deposit of 10%-20% is preferred.
-Use Highland Financial Services' repayments calculator to see what impact different levels of deposit will have on your loan.
+To avoid paying Lenders Mortgage Insurance (LMI) when buying a property, aim to have a 20% deposit.
+Some lenders will accept 5%, however, a down payment of 10%-20% is preferred.
+Highland Financial Services' repayments calculator is an insightful tool to see the impact different deposits will have on your loan.

-The stamp duty you will pay will depend on a number of variables including purchase price, the state your home is located in and whether you are purchasing an owner occupied or investment property.
+Stamp duty is a charge applied by state governments when transferring land and property.
+What you pay depends on the purchase price, the state your home is in and whether you are purchasing an owner-occupied or investment property.
 Special concessions also apply to first home buyers.
-Use Highland Financial Services stamp duty calculator to work out your stamp duty costs.
+Use the Highland Financial Services stamp duty calculator to work out your costs.

-There are a number of advantages to having a pre-approval in place before you make an offer on your new home.
-You will know exactly how much you can afford to pay for your new home and you have the freedom to make an offer knowing that your finances are in place.
-Buyers generally experience fewer hiccups with the sale process when their finances are pre-approved, and in some cases sellers may accept a lower offer with the confidence of knowing the buyer is serious.
-If you decide to make an offer or bid at auction a pre-approval will give you the confidence to move quickly and with certainty.
-Talk to our team of finance specialists at Highland Financial Services for assistance with getting your pre-approval in place.
+When buying a property, there are several advantages to having a pre-approval in place before you make an offer.
+Not only will you know your exact budget, but you have the freedom to make an offer knowing that your finances are in place.
+Buyers generally experience fewer hiccups with the sale process when their finances are pre-approved.
+In some cases, sellers may accept a lower offer with the confidence of knowing the buyer is pre-approved.
+At auctions, pre-approval gives you the confidence to move quickly and with certainty.
+Talk to our team of loan specialists at Highland Financial Services for assistance to get your pre-approval in place.

-The standard deposit payable on a property bought at auction is 10% of the purchase price.
-The deposit can be paid by personal cheque, bank cheque or even cash on the day of the auction.
-Payment on the day of the auction is preferred, however you do not have to pay anything immediately unless the contract states that the deposit is due on the day of sale.
-In some cases contracts allows a few days between the day of sale and the day the deposit is due.
-Contact your local Highland Property Area specialist for further information on buying at Auction.
+It's an industry standard that the deposit payable on a property bought at Auction is 10% of the purchase price.
+This can be paid by personal cheque, bank cheque or even cash on the Auction Day.
+Payment on the day of the auction is preferred, however some contracts allow a few days between the sale and the day the deposit is due.
+Contact your local Highland area specialist for further information on buying at Auction.